 Battery life estimates

-This displays an estimate of your device’s average battery life for different periods, based on how you used it.
-It compares observed battery life at the device’s full charge to theoretical battery life at its design capacity.
+This section provides average battery life estimates based on actual usage.
+It compares the real battery life at full charge with theoretical estimates at design capacity.